 POOLS & ROSTER SIZES

 - Roster sizes will be limited to ensure that no more than the maximum number of participants are rostered among all teams within a pool.
-(For example, Softball will have a max roster of 12 players.
-There will be 4 Softball teams in a pool.
-12 players on 4 teams = 48 participants < 50.)

 - Team Captains are responsible for complying with roster limits when recruiting their team.